 That kind of selection has nothing to do with what you are actually capable of doing and what ideas are running in your head.
-Instead, it has everything to do with showing respecting towards your art as well as the people around you.
+Instead, it has everything to do with showing respect towards your art as well as to the people around you.

 It tells buyers and collectors that you take your career very seriously.
-Nobody wants to work with an artist who doesn’t show commitment and shows signs of giving up in the future.
+Nobody wants to work with an artist who doesn’t show commitment and shows signs that they may give up in the future.

 You must then be willing to be a part of a great show.
-You must show dedication and commitment to the event you are applying for.
-Sharing a nice message of how important it is to be selected in the exhibition is going to take you a long way.
+You must show dedication and commitment to the event that you are applying for.
+Sharing a nice message about how important it is to be selected in the exhibition is going to take you a long way.

 Your own job does not end the moment you bring your art in the art space.
 In fact, that’s only the beginning of the journey.

 Think of how you are going to use that opportunity and start building connections, supporting others, and sharing each other’s work.
 All of those factors will define the success of your show, construct a profile of the type of artist you are, and demonstrate your visions and aspirations.